Avdikas/open-arcgis-pro-offline-locators/README.md

 # Technical notes

-- Addresses are smartly extracted from OpenStreetMap nodes and streets, keeping street names, house numbers, cities, postal codes, and country information.
+- Addresses are extracted from OpenStreetMap nodes and streets, keeping street names, house numbers, cities, postal codes, and country information.
 - Street shapes are saved as lines, and house numbers along each street are interpolated for both sides of the road to create number ranges.
 - All addresses and streets are exported to GeoPackage files and then converted to ArcGIS Pro geodatabases.
 - LOC files include metadata, summaries, tags, and usage notes, making sure everything is properly documented.